evandevant/bricksandtrees/README.md

 # Bruin Plan Project

-> Academic tool engineered to improve college experience @ucla through culture building and calcuated planning.
+> Academic, social, and professional preparation tool engineered to heighten the college experience @ucla through culture building and calculated planning.

 ### Languages Used in Project